-This also generates conaninfo.txt and conanbuildinfo.xyz (extension depends on generator you've used) in the temp folder (install-folder), which will be needed for the next step.
+This also generates the conaninfo.txt and conanbuildinfo.xyz files (extensions depends on the generator you've used) in the temp folder (install-folder), which will be needed for the next step.
 Once you've got this command working with no errors, you can move on to testing the build() method.

-8.1.3 conan build
+7.1.3 conan build

 The build method takes a path to a folder that has sources and also to the install folder to get the information of the settings and dependencies.
 It uses a path to a folder where it will perform the build.
-In this case, as we are including the file conanbuildinfo.cmake we will use the folder of the install step.
+In this case, as we are including the conanbuildinfo.cmake file, we will use the folder from the install step.